mahmoudimus/xpparser/README.md

 benchmark; in that case, it may help to tweak `MAX_AST_SIZE` in `src/main/java/fr/lsv/xpparser/XPathEntry.java`.

-The RelaX NG specifications are defined in `relaxng/*rnc`.
+The Relax NG specifications are defined in `relaxng/*rnc`.
 They are briefly described, by group, in `relaxng/fragments-*.rnc` files.

 The subdirectory `tools` contains utilities for extracting statistics